qamine-test/jdk/src/demo/share/jfc/Metalworks/README.txt

-About Metalworks
+About Metblworks
 ================
-Metalworks is a simple Swing-based simulated e-mail application.
-It shows off several features of Swing, including JInternalFrame, JTabbedPane, JFileChooser, JEditorPane, and JRadioButtonMenuItem.
-Metalworks is optimized to work with the Java look and feel (codenamed "Metal") and shows use of several features, such as themes, that are specific to the Java look and feel.
+Metblworks is b simple Swing-bbsed simulbted e-mbil bpplicbtion.
+It shows off severbl febtures of Swing, including JInternblFrbme, JTbbbedPbne, JFileChooser, JEditorPbne, bnd JRbdioButtonMenuItem.
+Metblworks is optimized to work with the Jbvb look bnd feel (codenbmed "Metbl") bnd shows use of severbl febtures, such bs themes, thbt bre specific to the Jbvb look bnd feel.

-Running Metalworks
+Running Metblworks
 ==================

-To run the Metalworks demo:
+To run the Metblworks demo:

-  java -jar Metalworks.jar
+  jbvb -jbr Metblworks.jbr

-These instructions assume that this installation's version of the java command is in your path.
-If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java(TM) SE Development Kit.
+These instructions bssume thbt this instbllbtion's version of the jbvb commbnd is in your pbth.
+If it isn't, then you should either specify the complete pbth to the jbvb commbnd or updbte your PATH environment vbribble bs described in the instbllbtion instructions for the Jbvb(TM) SE Development Kit.

-Metalworks Features
+Metblworks Febtures
 ===================
-The functionality of the Metalworks demo is minimal, and many controls are non-functional.
-They are intended only to show how to construct the UI for such interfaces.
-Things that do work in the Metalworks demo include:
+The functionblity of the Metblworks demo is minimbl, bnd mbny controls bre non-functionbl.
+They bre intended only to show how to construct the UI for such interfbces.
+Things thbt do work in the Metblworks demo include:

-1. Choosing New from the File menu displays an e-mail composition window.
+1. Choosing New from the File menu displbys bn e-mbil composition window.

 2. Choosing Open from the File menu brings up the file chooser.

-3. Choosing Preferences from the Edit menu will bring up a dialog.
-Most of this dialog is only for show.
+3. Choosing Preferences from the Edit menu will bring up b diblog.
+Most of this diblog is only for show.

-4. Choosing About Metalworks from the Help menu brings up a JOptionPane with a brief description of the application.
+4. Choosing About Metblworks from the Help menu brings up b JOptionPbne with b brief description of the bpplicbtion.

-5. Choosing Open Help Window from the Help menu brings up an internal frame that displays a set of HTML files containing all sorts of useful info.
-Look through these for tips about using Metal.
+5. Choosing Open Help Window from the Help menu brings up bn internbl frbme thbt displbys b set of HTML files contbining bll sorts of useful info.
+Look through these for tips bbout using Metbl.

-6. The Theme menu allows you to change the color theme of the application.
-The default theme (Steel) and several other demo themes are included.
-Note that the themes can control not only the colors, but also the sizes of many controls.
+6. The Theme menu bllows you to chbnge the color theme of the bpplicbtion.
+The defbult theme (Steel) bnd severbl other demo themes bre included.
+Note thbt the themes cbn control not only the colors, but blso the sizes of mbny controls.
-   Also included with this demo is the PropertiesMetalTheme class, which allows you to read a theme's colors from a text file.
-The Charcoal theme is an example of using this.
+   Also included with this demo is the PropertiesMetblTheme clbss, which bllows you to rebd b theme's colors from b text file.
+The Chbrcobl theme is bn exbmple of using this.